sharontherese/latin-mass-wedding/content/benedictio-thalami/index.md

 # Sources

-[^1]: Catholic Church.
-Rituale Romanum.
-1962.

-[^2]: Catholic Church.
-Roman Ritual.
-1962.

-[^3]: Radle, Gabriel.
+[^1]: Radle, Gabriel.
 "Bishops Blessing the Bridal Bedchamber in the Early Middle Ages: Reconsidering the Western Evidence."
 Medium Aevum 87, no. 2 (2018): 219-38. https://www.jstor.org/stable/26889816.